 Zendesk provides some basic analytics out of the box.
 However, if you’re after more control over your data and more advanced insights on how your current or potential customers are engaging with your help center, there are several options for making your analytics more powerful:

 - See your data in real-time.
 By using an external Business Intelligence (BI) tool, you can eliminate any lag time and ensure your data is reflecting what’s currently happening in your help center.

 - Combine with external data for comprehensive reporting.
 Depending on your reporting requirements, you may want to consolidate your help center data with that of your website.

 - Keep all your data in one place.
 If you’re already using a tool like Tableau, you may want to keep all your data in one place with custom metrics and reports.

 We can assist in creating a custom analytics dashboard both within Explore, or using external BI tools.
 Additionally, if you want to enhance the way your data is visually presented, there are some customizations we assist with.
-Being able to track custom metrics, manipulate data, and generate more comprehensive reports gives you deeper insight into customer behaviors, needs and wants, that translates directly into actionable changes to improve customer satisfaction and retention.
+Being able to track custom metrics, manipulate data, and generate more comprehensive reports gives you deeper insight into customer behaviors, needs, and wants, which translates directly into actionable changes to improve customer satisfaction and retention.

-Whether you need help understanding all that Explore is capable of, or need some customizations made to your Zendesk guide theme, get in touch and we’ll find a solution that works for your business.
+Whether you need help understanding all that Explore is capable of or need some customizations made to your Zendesk guide theme, get in touch and we’ll find a solution that works for your business.